wp-plugins/woopra/readme.txt

 1. Extract the Woopra.zip file to a location on your local machine
 2. Upload the `woopra` folder and all contents into the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure your Website ID and API keys in the Woopra Settings menu (Your ID and API key can be found in the Members area on Woopra.com)
+4. Configure your API key in the Woopra Settings menu (Your API key can be found in the Members area on Woopra.com)

 IMPORTANT NOTE:
 In order for the WordPress Plugin to work, your WordPress theme must have the following code immediately before the </BODY> element in the footer.php file: